Starriors: Comics

 The Protector band sets off, pursued by the Destructors.
 Throughout the series, the Protectors have several disadvantages to overcome.
 They are programmed for non-violence.
 Until they are able to override that programming, they cannot use their tools as weapons even if they want to.
 Since they are not designed for combat, they have little armor and only a few, such as the leader Hot Shot, are fitted with cutting lasers.
 Most have tools that are not very useful as weapons.
 Finally, Slaughter Steelgrave brings with him Deadeye, a Cosmittor.
 Deadeye is a huge tyrannosaurus rex-style robot who fires explosive discs from his mouth.
 Designed to destroy the largest and most powerful mutant monsters on the planet, Deadeye is far larger than any Protector, immune to their attacks, and capable of killing large numbers in a single assault.
 His presence means the Protectors must flee constantly.
 It is not until they find the Guardian, Stinger, and the Armored Battle Station under which Man sleeps, that those who search for Man gain enough firepower to mount a real defense against their enemies.

 The mini-comics did not muddle who the good guys and bad guys were, unlike the comics, where the functions the Starriors were built for meant little to where their loyalties lay.
 Most notably in the cases of Sawtooth, who had always been sympathetic to the Protectors, and Auntie Tank, who questioned her loyalties throughout the mini-series before finally siding with the Protectors, too.
 The Protector Motormouth was revealed to be a spy for Slaughter Steelgrave as well.
 When the first human is released, it is decided that the Starriors retain their own identity and remain active amongst the humans.
 However, Slaughter Steelgrave remains to be reasoned with.

 Animation

 There is much speculation about the existence of Starriors animated material.
 A 1984 trade advertisement released by Tomy stated that there was currently a Starriors television miniseries titled "Starriors Odyssey" in production to air in the spring and fall of 1985.

 Uses of the molds in other toylines

 The Runabout and Speedtrap toys were originally developed for the Zoids line, but they were released as Starriors instead.
 As a result, the toys have a number of stylistic links to the early Zoids, such as the Bigasaur, as well as sharing similar labels and even carrying Helic Republic insignias.

-Many Starriors figures and vehicles were recolored and released by Tomy in Europe under the name R.A.T.S.
-(Robot Anti-Terror Squad).
+Many Starriors figures and vehicles were recolored and released by Tomy in Europe under the name R.A.T.S..

-The molds for Runabout and Speedtrap were reused and released in at least three color variations each, for the small Japanese toyline Transforming Machine Beast Starriors (変幻機械獣スタリアス Hengen Kikaijū Sutariasu).
+The molds for Runabout and Speedtrap were reused and released in at least three-color variations each, for the small Japanese toyline Transforming Machine Beast Starriors (変幻機械獣スタリアス Hengen Kikaijū Sutariasu).